 You can begin your career in animal husbandry without formal education, though earning a degree may be required by some employers.
 You can study animal husbandry at the associate’s, bachelor’s or master’s degree level.
 Both animal science and agriculture business programs may include coursework in animal breeding, with some programs offering concentrations in this field.
 1

-There are four major types of animal husbandry in the world today:
+Major types of animal husbandry in the world today:

 - Dairy Farming.